 Setting up voting for applications in Good Grants is easy and can be done in a few simple steps:

-- A reviewing round to control access period
+- A reviewing round to control the access period

 - A voting score set to record votes

 - A role for people that can vote (optional, depending on who will be voting)